Tik-Tok of Oz: Commentary

 In 1913, Baum's long-delayed and heavily-adapted stage version of Ozma of Oz, re-titled The Tik-Tok Man of Oz, was produced in Los Angeles, with moderate success.
 The music was composed by Louis F. Gottschalk, Baum's favorite composer, who would also be the dedicatee of the Tik-Tok novel a year later.
 Baum adapted some of the material from the stage production for the novel.
 As in Ozma of Oz, a shipwreck precipitates the heroine into her adventure, and the quest of the Shaggy Man for his brother, who was named Wiggy in the play, is another attempt to rescue a prisoner of the Nome King.
-The picking of Ozga is a motif found in Dorothy and the Wizard in Oz.
+The picking of Ozma is a motif found in Dorothy and the Wizard in Oz.

 The book has several continuity errors with earlier books in the series, particularly The Road to Oz.
 Whereas Polychrome met the Shaggy Man in that book, this point is neglected by Baum in Tik-Tok.
 Also, whereas the Shaggy Man merely needs to carry the Love Magnet on his person for it to work in The Road to Oz, in this book it is necessary for him to remove it from his pocket and physically show it to those he wishes to love him.

 Tik-Tok of Oz was more modestly produced than earlier Oz books, with twelve color plates instead of sixteen.
 Its first edition sold a little over 14,000 copies — a respectable figure, but 3,000 fewer than The Patchwork Girl of Oz had done the year before.
 Baum's books were facing stiff new competition — from his own earlier books.
 The reprint house M. A. Donohue & Co. had purchased the rights to several early Baum works from Bobbs-Merrill, and was marketing cut-rate editions.
 People were less willing to pay the usual $1.25 for a new Oz book when the original Wizard of Oz was selling for $0.35.